abey79/sketches/README.md

 # sketches

-My collection of personal plotter generative art sketches made with [vsketch](https://github.com/abey79/vsketch).
-Most can be run and interacted with using the following command:
+My collection of personal plotter generative art sketches made with [vsketch](https://github.com/abey79/vsketch) and [whiskers](https://github.com/abey79/vsvg/tree/master/crates/whiskers).
+Sketches made with _vsketch_ can generally be run and interacted with using the following command:

 ```bash
 $ vsk run hline